 Disruptive Thinking: How to Spark Transformation in Your Business

 Successful companies operating in mature industries that embrace incremental change find themselves on a path that gets narrower and narrower.
 Eventually, they reach the end of the path, and by then, their customers have forsaken them for a new offering that nobody saw coming.
 In cases where companies do take disruptive risks, it’s often because they’re backed into a corner and there’s no other choice.

 As much as we might desire it, the future we face will not be predictable.
-We are living in a fast-changing and uncertain time––a disruptive age.
-And we are entering this new global order with a way of seeing and thinking better suited for a world now several centuries behind us.
+We are living in a fast-changing and uncertain time and we are entering this new global order with a way of seeing and thinking better suited for a world now several centuries behind us.
 A world that could be explained in simpler terms, when you could expect and carefully plan for gradual shifts in the status quo.
-But the scale of the challenges we face and the accelerating speed of innovation demands a new approach to innovation leadership––a new way of opening minds to uncomfortable solutions.
-A way of forcing improbable insights and fostering counterintuitive ideas.
-To thrive in this new era, organizations and institutions, executives and entrepreneurs need to rethink the habits that have made them successful in the past, and challenge the conventional wisdom and industry models that have defined their world.
+But the scale of the challenges we face and the accelerating speed of innovation in Artificial Intelligence (AI), the Internet of Things (IoT), and Biotechnology demands a new way of opening minds to unconventional strategies.
+Winning organizations in the next decade will need to incorporate a steady stream of disruptive technologies to stay ahead of the game—technologies that will force them to rethink the habits that have made them successful in the past, and challenge the conventional wisdom that has defined the competitive dynamics of their industry.